ProfYaffle88/project-art-portfolio/README.md

 - Develop "About Me" into an ongoing "Blog"
 - Availability calendar for any user seeking specific dates for a commission.
 - Replace static hero image with cover flow of multiple images
+- Increase responsiveness of landing page -> larger buttons outside of hero-text with seperate images?

 #
 # Structure (TBC)